top of page

 Myths and Muses: Why We Still Need Them

-In a world that often values speed, productivity, and logic, the mythic and the muse offer us something rare and precious:
+In a world that often values speed, productivity, and logic, creative inspiration offers us something rare and precious:

-And just like the surrealist works of Remedios Varo, our lives become layered, luminous, and symbolic—not because we planned it, but because we allowed it.
+And just like the surrealist works of Remedios Varo, our lives become layered, luminous, and symbolic.
+Maybe not because we planned it, but because we allowed it.

 How to Invite the Muse into Your Life